 How do you choose which films to show?

 I love fun 80s and 90s classics, and that’s a lot of what we show.
 The idea behind the Village Screen is to showcase films that people already know and love, but in unusual places.
 If we have a really interesting venue we’ll sometimes theme the films selection to match the location – our first Manchester event was a screening of Jaws at an old Victorian swimming baths.
-We’ll be screening some films in at Peak Cavern in Castleton over the summer and we’re planning exciting events for Halloween and Christmas in Sheffield.
 We’re always looking for new and exciting or underused venues to showcase great cinema, so the possibilities are endless.